OscarGuerreroLopez/pager-test/README.md

 # Pager Test

-Entry test using Hexagonal Architecture with entities, use cases, ports and adapters
+Entry test using Hexagonal Architecture with entities, use cases, ports and adapters, The aasigment can be seen at assignment.md

 ## Installation